zzzx1224/any-shift-prompting/Any-shift-Prompt-DG/README.md

 ### Hardware

-This implementation is for the single-GPU configuration, evaluated on a single A6000.
+This implementation is for the single GPU configuration, evaluated on a single A6000.

 ### Environments
 The code is tested on PyTorch 1.13.1.